The 15 Best Thai Restaurants in Boston

 Montien Thai Restaurant

-Last year’s “Best of Boston” winner is still a standout, more than 30 years after doors first opened.
+Another past “Best of Boston” winner, the place is still a standout more than 30 years after its doors first opened.
 The half of the menu that is specifically dubbed “authentic” is, perhaps unsurprisingly, where most of the prizes are to be found.
 So head there for deep-fried whole fish; coconut milk-free jungle curry, a “country-style” offering of eggplant, bamboo, and green beans; and duck noodle soup in a dark soy-sauce broth.

 63 Stuart St., Boston, 617-338-5600, montienthaiboston.com.